Home

 • "Make you perfect in every good work to do his will, working in you that which is wellpleasing in his sight, through Jesus Christ; to whom be glory for ever and ever.
 Amen."

-The keeping the law is by the work of Christ, and the good that we see worked out in ourselves is the evidence of salvation, not the reason (lest any man should boast) for it.
-Keeping the law is a product of Christ working within us.
-Moreover, God has an external federal family relationship with us, His visible Church.
+In other words, our keeping the law is by the work of Christ in us, and the good that we see worked out in ourselves is the evidence of salvation, not the reason (lest any man should boast) for it.
+Keeping the law is a product of Christ's working within us.
+God has an external federal family relationship with His visible church.
 The same external Covenant family relationship God had with the Old Testament saints.
 These truths of a 'certain' continuity of Old and New Covenants constitute the true essence of sound, justifiable, Biblical 'Covenant Theology.'

 New Covenant Theology

-By contrast, 'New Covenant Theology' is a phrase that people use to identify the belief that the administration in the New Testament has a distinctively 'new character' to it.
-It has been un-flatteringly equated to being a compromise between Dispensational Theology and Covenant Theology. this is partly due to it being a doctrine held by many theologians who were former dispensationalists, Reformed Baptists or former Baptists who come from this background.
+By contrast, 'New Covenant Theology' is a phrase that people use to identify the system purporting the administration in the New Testament era has a distinctively 'new character' to it.
+It has been un-flatteringly equated to being a compromise between Dispensational Theology and Covenant Theology.
+This is partly due to it being a doctrine held by many theologians who were former Dispensationalists, Reformed Baptists, or former Baptists who come from this denominational background.

-In this teaching, it is generally held that Christ has actually Changed God's laws.
-Their belief stems from their conclusion that because we live under the provisions of the New Covenant believed to be a New Dispensation inaugurated by Christ, that the law of Christ is 'not' the same as the law of Moses.
-However, it is my belief that this view is indefensible on may different fronts.
-Primarily because Christ did nothing but support the law of Moses all throughout His ministry.
-Indeed, it is quite evident that 'the law of Moses' is synonymous with 'The word of God.'
-In other words, the ten commandments and all other commandments of God, were not Moses' law, it was God's law.
-It is called the law of Moses to distinguish it from Grace.
+In this teaching, it is generally held that Christ has actually changed God's laws.
+This view stems from their conclusion that because we live under the provisions of the New Covenant (believed to be a different dispensation inaugurated by Christ), the Law of Christ is 'not' the same as the Law of Moses.
+However, it is my belief that this view is indefensible on many different levels.
+Primarily because Christ did nothing but support the Law of Moses all throughout His ministry.
+Indeed, it is quite evident that the Law of Moses is used synonymously with 'The Word of God.'
+In other words, the Ten Commandments and all other commandments of God were not Moses's law, it was God's law.
+It is only called the law of Moses to distinguish the "work" type from the true in the Grace of Christ.

 John 1:17